RuterNo/adt-doc/readme.md

 [![ADT-DOC][product-screenshot]][ADT-DOC-url]

-This project contains documentation of the API interfaces between Public Transport Operators (PTO) and the Public Transport Authority (PTA) of the Oslo and Viken region.
+This project contains documentation of the API interfaces between Public Transport Operators (PTO) and the Public Transport Authority (PTA) serviced by Tet Digital AS.

 The documentation describes the purpose of our over-the-air messages, as well as how the messages are to be constructed.
 You will find example messages, json-schemas and tips on how to setup your test environments.